JenMai/General-practice/README.md

 - C
 - Python

-Adds digits from an input in a couple ways.
+Adds digits from an input in a couple of ways.
 ## 2 - Cards name
 - C# / XAML